Jamie Horowitz out abruptly as Fox Sports president

-Fox Sports President Jamie Horowitz has been ousted from the network abruptly.
+Jamie Horowitz, president of national networks for Fox Sports, has been ousted from the network abruptly.

+According to a person briefed on the matter, the ouster came amid an investigation into sexual harassment.

-News of his departure came Monday.
-A Fox Sports spokesperson confirmed the news but declined to comment further.
+A Fox Sports spokesperson confirmed the news of Horowitz's departure Monday but declined to comment further.

 Horowitz has hired attorney Patty Glaser to represent him.